Jeb Bush: Donald Trump’s ‘Going-Alone-Ism’ Is ‘Really Dangerous’

 “We haven’t had a major crisis to deal with, but this unilateralism or going-alone-ism I think is really dangerous,” he said.

-President Trump’s “unilateralism” and “going-alone-ism” have, according to Jeb Bush, made allies distrust the United States, while empowering enemies.
+President Trump’s “unilateralism” and “going-alone-ism” have, according to Jeb Bush, made allies distrust the United States while empowering enemies.
 Trump’s foreign policy, the former Florida Governor pointed out, “defies” what used to be a bipartisan consensus in the country.

 “Our friends no longer believe they can trust the United States and our enemies, in many cases, feel emboldened by this approach.
 I think it defies the…bipartisan kind of consensus on foreign policy that has by-and-large kept America safe.”